This article was also published on Medical Device Daily

 Many Western device manufacturers have increased their business in Asia by way of training programs for regulators and doctors.
 Stryker established an orthopedic “learning center” in Hong Kong in the late 1990s.
 Since then, several thousand surgeons from China, Hong Kong and the rest of Asia have trained at the center.
 In addition, Stryker also set up its own “mobile training center” to tour rural Chinese cities that might have limited access to instruction for advanced medical equipment.
 Members of the mobile training center instruct local healthcare workers on how to use Stryker products.

-Along with opportunities, the Asian orthopedics market also poses significant challenges.
+Along with opportunities, the orthopedics market in Asia also poses significant challenges.
 The biggest is competition from local manufacturers.
 In China and India, medical device companies like Weigao and GPC Medical can make products far below the cost of most Western manufacturers.
 In consequence, the price points of these devices are much lower.
 While their quality might not be as good as the high end devices produced by Western manufacturers, these orthopedics devices are oftentimes “good enough” and also within the price range of middle class consumers in China and India.

 Local companies have gained market share through the additional benefit of favorable government regulations.
 Regulations include centralized tendering (in which companies with local connections gain an advantage) and reductions in reimbursement pricing (in which companies with “good enough” B-line products have a distinct market advantage).